walterfan/walterfan/README.md

 1. [OCR Web App](https://github.com/walterfan/webocr): A Web App to recognize the text on uploaded picture based on libtesseract in Python
 1. [lazy-mock-server](https://github.com/walterfan/lazy-mock-server): A tiny mock server based on flask in Python
 1. [lazy-log-server](https://github.com/walterfan/lazy-log-server): A tiny log server based on boost in C++
-1. [video_to_text](https://github.com/walterfan/video_to_text): A tiny tool to extract audio from video file, and translate the text as a subtitile file
+1. [video_to_text](https://github.com/walterfan/video_to_text): A tiny tool to extract text from video/image file, and translate the text as a subtitile file

 ### Examples and Snippets